 The wire gauge size is determined by the National Electrical Code.
-The lower the number, the smaller the wire diameter.
+The higher the number, the smaller the wire diameter.
 Typical wire sizes are 14-, 12-, eight-, six-, and 2-gauge.
 The difference in wire gauge size determines the safe current flow.
 Copper NM sheathed wires have different amperage carrying capacities, so you must always use the appropriate size wire.

 Using the proper wire size in a 35 amp circuit is important to prevent overheating and fire hazards.
 In some cases, you can use a 10-gauge wire on a thirty-amp circuit but you’ll find it much more expensive to do so.

 How far can you run 10 gauge wire for 30 amps?